 If you are looking for someone who can operate at a strategic level, with multi-platform skills backed by years of experience all over the country in more than a dozen industries, organizations and companies ranging from FORTUNE 50 to those employing 50, where do you turn?

 Strategic Communications has helped clients meet the challenge of transforming information, concepts, thoughts and ideas into meaningful, persuasive communication.
 We are a communication advisor, strategist, and actuator, employing extensive knowledge and an advanced perspective on communication tools and processes.
-Such as the increasingly obvious fact that advertising is no longer something done to consumers, but that consumers do something with.
+This include the increasingly apparent fact that advertising is no longer something done to consumers, but consumers do something with.

 Strategy, analysis & planning, problem solving--that's what we do.
-We aren't in the production or media-buying business, and we won't steer you in the direction of something we just happen to do profitably.
+We aren't in the production or media-buying business, and we do not attempt to point you in the direction of something we happen to do profitably.

 No matter the size or nature of the organization, the task of creating consistent, credible communication, delivered to the right audiences in the right manner, is critical.
 It doesn’t require a ponderous written plan that nobody reads or a lengthy PowerPoint presentation, but it does require the hard work of analysis and making choices.